adriankiezik/crucials/README.md

 ### Edit the code
 Want to add new features to Crucials or fix bugs yourself?
   - make sure to have installed any version of Java greater than or equal to 17,
+  - to build jar file simply run "package" of maven,
   - and don't forget to create a pull request 🎉